 8. Talking too fast

 When a prospect hears a salesperson talking too fast, they think he is trying to hide something.
 Whether this judgment is true doesn’t matter.

-It is the perception of the prospect, and we all know sometimes, perception is a reality.
+It is the prospect’s perception, and we all know sometimes, perception is a reality.

-You must talk slow, and deliberate enough so that the prospect comprehends everything you say.
+It would be best to talk slow and deliberately enough so that the prospect comprehends everything you say.

 If you’re talking with a speed talker, speed the conversation.